 The land around Romsey was moderately rich, being suitable for crops, dairying and grazing.
 The numerous small farms provided a substantial rural population, and numbers were swollen by itinerant workers at harvest times.
 The town had numerous stores, six hotels and a butter factory (1882).
 In 1903 Romsey was described in the Australian handbook:

-The railway line through Romsey was from Clarkefield to Lancefield and it ran from 1881 to 1956.
+The railway through Romsey ran from the Melbourne/Mildura line at Clarkefield to Lancefield and through to Kilmore and the Melbourne/Sydney it ran from 1881 to 1956.